jgutman/campaign_template_metrics/README.md

     if ongoing.
 May be left blank if no long term read period
   - **Campaign KPIs:** `TRUE` if the KPI is desired and relevant to the campaign, `FALSE` if it can be omitted from the reporting.
-    KPIs are not cumulative--they are computed over the specified period only.
+    KPIs are cumulative--they are computed from the campaign start date to the end of the specified period.
     - `cancelations`: the number of users canceling at any point during the period (regardless of subsequent reactivation)
     - `cancelation_rate`: the percentage of users canceling at any point out of all users in this responder segment
     - `new_activations`: the number of prospects activating at any point during the period (regardless of subsequent cancelation)
     - `activation_rate`: the percentage of users activating at any point out of all prospects in this responder segment
     - `reactivations`: the number of users reactivating at any point during the period (regardless of subsequent cancelation)
     - `reactivation_rate`: the percentage of users reactivating at any point out of all users in this responder segment
     - `total_boxes_ordered`: the total number of boxes ordered during the period
     - `avg_boxes_ordered`: the average number of boxes ordered during the period across all users in this responder segment